moporgic/TDL2048/README.md

 #### Use Custom Optimizations

 By default, the makefile should automatically toggle platform-specific optimizations.
-However, the default settings can be overridden by using following variables.
+However, the default settings can be overridden by using the following variables.

 <details><summary>Show advanced options</summary>